Improving the Trade App

 Lead Product Designer · 2024 - 2025

-How might we reduce friction and increase confidence for electricians configuring Smart Panels in the field using the Trade App?
+How might we reduce friction & increase confidence for electricians configuring Smart Panels in the field?

-I led the design of the Basis Trade App, the sole product for configuring and installing our Smart Panel in the field.
+I led the design of these selected features of the Basis Trade App, the sole product for configuring and installing our Smart Panel in the field.
 As the only Product Designer on the Trade App team, I shaped the MVP and evolving vision, working closely with engineers, product, and embedded electricians to enable sparkies (electricians) to complete installs confidently and independently.

 The Trade App is the only tool sparkies use to install and configure our Smart Panel.
 As our product reached more testing, we saw recurring pain points: confusing flows, unclear feedback, and inconsistent patterns that slowed installs or triggered support.
 We set out to reduce complexity, support sparkies of different training levels, and improve success rates by making the app more intuitive, trustworthy, and scalable.

-Leading series of UX improvements across key workflows — from secure panel access to better feedback for disabled features — each focused on building clarity, predictability, and confidence.
+Leading series of UX improvements across key workflow.
+Each focused on building clarity, predictability, and confidence.
 These changes were designed and shipped incrementally, but unified by a core goal: to help sparkies complete installs smoothly with less friction and more trust in our product and their new workflow.

 I led the end-to-end design process from user research and feature prioritisation to prototyping, testing, and handoff.